kenya-sk/deep-individual-tracker/individual-detection/README.md

 ## Introduction
-This repository performs individual detection in consideration of overlap by using CNN in each pixel.
+This repository performs individual detection in consideration of overlap by using CNN (Convolutional Neural Network) in each pixel.

 ## Network